alexec/www.alexecollins.com/source/2015-01-17-elastic-search-in-a-box-with-docker.html.md

 </html>
 ~~~

-Restart the application, run the test, and you'll see it's green.
+Restart the application, run the test, and you'll see it's now green.

 Putting The Application Into A Container
 ---